 (This story and headline have been updated to note that Missouri’s adult-use marijuana ballot measure was projected to win by major news outlets.)

-First-year sales of an adult-use marijuana market could reach up to $550 million, according to MJBizDaily estimates, with fourth-year sales projected from $800 million to $900 million.
+First-year sales of an adult-use marijuana market in Missouri could reach up to $550 million, according to MJBizDaily estimates, with fourth-year sales projected to be $800 million-$900 million.

 Where cannabis is legal in the U.S.